 This is an image of the sunset across Tañon Strait from Sta.
 Filomena, Alegria, Cebu, Philippines on November 17 2008.
-It was derived from the original photograph shot by the artist and was processed with the paint daubs filter and then posterized.
-The whole image was also texturized in medium-fine sandstone.
+It was derived from the original photograph shot by the artist and processed with the accented edges and crosshatch filters.
+The image was also texturized in fine sandstone.

 This post-processing technique does little in the way of making the image look like hand-made artwork, but I really find the details to be too nice to be obliterated.
 On this article I decided to make a comparison of the image above with the same image that has undergone two other different techniques that I often use in my work.

 This image has underwent the dry brush and crosshatch filter.
 As can be seen, much detail has been lost here, but the image looks like a painting done with a wide brush.
 The processing though, has rendered the sun's rays to "soft" that it seems to have lost much its energy.